BANKING, BILL PAYING, & CREDIT CARDS

 The Federal Trade Commission’s Bureau of Consumer Protection protects the public against unfair, deceptive, or fraudulent practices in the marketplace.
 Go here to learn your rights and avoid scams when renting a car, buying health insurance, and more.

 This helpful website from the Federal Trade Commission’s Bureau of Consumer Protection has tips on avoiding scams, managing your money, dealing with debt, mortgage payments, and job hunting.

 Personal finance columnist and blogger Gail MarksJarvis takes a smart, sharp, and sensible approach to money issues that affect folks nationwide.

 Created by a self-described “average guy” who took control of his finances and worked his way out of debt, this site provides smart coverage on a variety of money topics.

-My three favorite personal finance magazines/websites.
+My two favorite personal finance magazines/websites.

 Money.MSN.com: Liz Weston’s column

 Liz Weston keeps her finger on the pulse of today’s personal finance issues, providing simple and practical ways to address each one.